UniversalDependencies/docs/index.md

 * Version 1.2 treebanks are archived at http://hdl.handle.net/11234/1-1548.
 Released Nov 15, 2015.
 * Version 1.1 treebanks are archived at http://hdl.handle.net/11234/LRT-1478.
 Released May 15, 2015.
 * Version 1.0 treebanks are archived at http://hdl.handle.net/11234/1-1464.
 Released Jan 15, 2015.
-* The next release (v2.0) is scheduled for Nov 15, 2016.
-We intend to have regular treebank releases every six months.
+* The next release (v1.4) is scheduled for Nov 15, 2016.
+* In general, we intend to have regular treebank releases every six months.
+However, the release after this will be brought forward to facilitate uses of Version 2.0 in one of the CoNLL 2017 Shared Tasks.
+The release will probably be in February 2017.

 # Query online